wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-modern-os-deployment/includes/4-migrate-windows-10.md

-If you’re changing from Windows 7, Windows 8, or Windows 8.1 x86 to Windows 10 x64, you’ll be migrating to new computers.
-Upgrades can’t change from a 32-bit operating system to a 64-bit operating system, because of possible complications with installed applications and drivers.
+If you're changing from Windows 7, Windows 8, or Windows 8.1 x86 to Windows 10 x64, you'll be migrating to new computers.
+Upgrades can't change from a 32-bit operating system to a 64-bit operating system, because of possible complications with installed applications and drivers.

 ## Migrate with the User State Migration Tool